cobwebch/external_import/Documentation/User/Cache/Index.rst

 relies on DataHandler for clearing the cache of each page, so you may rely on the usual clear cache hooks if needed.

-Besides pages numbers, you can also use more general cache identifiers like "pages" (to clear the cache for all pages), cache tags, or any other value that can be used with :ref:`TCEMAIN.clearCacheCmd <t3tsconfig:pagetcemain-clearcachecmd>`.
+Besides page numbers, you can also use more general cache identifiers like "pages" (to clear the cache for all pages), cache tags, or any other value that can be used with :ref:`TCEMAIN.clearCacheCmd <t3tsconfig:pagetcemain-clearcachecmd>`.